skrantzman/DNN_Tailwind/README.md

    ```
    code .
    ```
-   Then open the Terminal window of your code editor for the following steps:
+4. You can open the Terminal window of your code editor for the following steps.

-4. Install then dependencies need for the framework
+5. Install the dependencies need for the framework
    ```
    npm install
    or
    yarn install
    ```
-5. Create/Update Tailwind css files as well as the projects dist folder and files.
+6. Create/Update Tailwind css files as well as the projects dist folder and files.
    ```
    gulp build
    ```
-6. Enable auto updating the dist files every time you save.
+7. Enable auto updating the dist files every time you save.

    ```
    gulp watch